cognitedata/cdf-sdk-java-examples/1-k8-demo/README.md

 Adding configurability allows you to easily reuse your data application by adjusting parameters at deployment time (as opposed to having to do code changes). `Smallrye Config` is a configuration library that enables configuration via yaml config files and environment variables.

 `Smallrye` will try to resolve a configuration entry by checking a set of "sources":
-1. The default config file packaged with the code at `.src/main/resources/META-INF/microprofile.yaml`.
+1. The default config file packaged with the code at [./src/main/resources/META-INF/microprofile.yaml](./src/main/resources/META-INF/microprofile.yaml).
 2. The optional, deployment-provided config file at `./config/config.yaml`.
 3. Environment variables.
 4. System properties (set via the cmd arguments).

 A config source with a higher number will override a config source with a smaller number.
 I.e. an environment variable will override the config file setting.

+You should always provide a default config file packaged with the code at `./src/main/resources/META-INF/microprofile.yaml`.
+This file ensures you provide your module with sensible running defaults as well as serve as the configuration template for deployments.
+In the default config file you should also define the auth config keys, but not populate them with any values.
+Check the example [2-raw-to-clean-batch-job](../2-raw-to-clean-batch-job) for an illustration of how to deal with auth.

-`Demo.java` illustrates how to access the configuration settings in your code.
+[Demo.java](./src/main/java/com/cognite/sa/Demo.java) illustrates how to access the configuration settings in your code.
+Have a look at the static members near the top of the file.

 `./kubernetes-manifests/*` illustrate how to supply a configuration file when running this module as a container on K8s.
 The basic steps are as follows:
 1) Define the `config.yaml` file with the settings you want to apply.
 This would typically be all the configuration settings except the secrets (i.e. keys, passwords, etc.).
 2) Define the main application manifest, `k8-demo.job.yaml`.
 In this example, we use `Job` as the workload.
 You would typically use `CronJob`or `Deployment` in test/prod while `Job` is a good option for dev.
 In the manifest, we mount the configuration as a file for the container (your code) to read.
 3) Bind it all together via `kustomization.yaml`.

+## Logging

+We recommend following container logging best-practices and route log entries to `st out` and `st error`.
+This ensures that the logs will be picked up by K8s.
+Then your K8s infrastructure can forward the logs to the sink of your choice via a centralized infrastructure as opposed to configuring each individual code module.

+In this example, we use [slf4j](https://www.slf4j.org/) and [Logback](https://logback.qos.ch/) as logging libraries.
+The logger configuration is defined at [./src/resources/logback.xml](./src/resources/logback.xml) and specifies logging to `st out/error`.